scalabridge/website/code-of-conduct.md

 Follow the instructions above and let them know that you will be collaborating with a volunteer counselor to figure out an appropriate response.

-Do not:

-- Invite them to withdraw the complaint or mention that withdrawal is OK: this suggests that you want them to do so, and is therefore coercive.
+Do not invite them to withdraw the complaint or mention that withdrawal is OK: this suggests that you want them to do so, and is therefore coercive.

-- Ask for their advice on how to deal with the complaint: this is our responsibility
-- Offer them input into the response: this is our responsibility
+Organizers need to make sure the report is comfortable with the next step before taking actions publicly.

 If the response was widely witnessed, it is important to address the incident at the next large group meeting, such as the beginning of lunch, closing remarks or while reviewing the Code of Conduct during the opening remarks if the incident happened at the InstallFest.